veerendrababum/veerendrababum.github.io/_pages/about.md

 **Education**

 <p style="text-align: justify;font-family: none;">His life is like running water and it always float in quite different directions by following few turns.
-He had his *bachelor’s* in computer science from *Acharya Nagarjuna University* and to feed his hunger for learning, he did *Master's* in Computer Science from Texas A&M University.</p>
+He had his <strong>bachelor’s</strong> in computer science from <strong>Acharya Nagarjuna University</strong> and to feed his hunger for learning, he did <strong>Master's</strong> in Computer Science from <strong>Texas A&M University</strong>.</p>

 **Professional Experience**

-<p style="text-align: justify;font-family: none;">After his studies he decided to take an opportunity as *Programmer Analyst* and most of his work is engaged in the development of secure payment channel and this exposure to payments domain changed his life.
-Later he was more interested towards payments and financial industry this made him to accept *Payment Analyst* opportunity in UL LLC and this position helped him to understand all key roles in the payments, rules and regulations to build a EMV supporting payment platforms.
-Later in the following year UL LLC promoted him as *Senior Payment Analyst* and this opportunity helps him to widen my skills by providing consulting services to the clients to build secure payment channels and also gave him a change to use his Data Analytical skills to automate the existing repetitive process.</p>
+<p style="text-align: justify;font-family: none;">After his studies he decided to take an opportunity as <strong>Programmer Analyst</strong> and most of his work is engaged in the development of secure payment channel and this exposure to payments domain changed his life.
+Later he was more interested towards payments and financial industry this made him to accept <strong>Payment Analyst</strong> opportunity in UL LLC and this position helped him to understand all key roles in the payments, rules and regulations to build a EMV supporting payment platforms.
+Later in the following year UL LLC promoted him as <strong>Senior Payment Analyst</strong> and this opportunity helps him to widen his skills by providing consulting services to the clients to build secure payment channels and also gave him a change to use his Data Analytical skills to automate the existing repetitive process.</p>

 **What I know**